In the Aeroplane Over the Sea: Lyrics

 Mangum wrote the lyrics for every track on In the Aeroplane Over the Sea.
 The lyrics are surreal and often reference seemingly unrelated subject matter.
 Cooper cites the opening track "King of Carrot Flowers, Pt.
 One" as an example of this style of songwriting.
 While the lyrics are about childhood fantasies, there are references to sexual awakenings, domestic violence, religious fanaticism, and tarot card readings.
 Fans and journalists have long argued over the exact meaning of the album.
 Some listeners believe there is a central message found throughout the lyrics, while other listeners believe the album is too abstract to derive meaning from.
 DeVille said: "[In the Aeroplane Over the Sea] collides the familiar and the disorienting in a way that renders meaning elusive even as it provokes intense emotional reckoning."

 Common lyrical themes include childhood and nostalgia.
-Pitchfork's Mark Richardson wrote that the lyrics are written with childlike wonder, in which mundane interactions are illustrated as fantastical moments.
-"It's like a children's book or a fairy tale, Where the Wild Things Are on wax" said Richardson.
+Pitchfork's Mark Richardson wrote that the lyrics are written with childlike wonder, in which mundane interactions are illustrated as fantastical moments, stating, "It's like a children's book or a fairy tale, Where the Wild Things Are on wax."
 Mangum's lyrics have also been seen as a depiction of adolescence, and the need to develop one's own identity.
 Some critics have compared the album to a coming-of-age story.
 Mangum's descriptions of these experiences evoke a sense of nostalgia.
 According to Richardson: "it's an album of memories and associations, how skin feels against the grass and what passes through your mind the first time you realize your own powerlessness.
 It puts ultimate faith in raw feelings, the kind that consume you without logic or sense."

 Love is another prominent lyrical theme, although this concept takes on different forms.
-PJ Sauerteig of PopMatters believes In the Aeroplane Over the Sea's central message is Mangum's longing desire to be loved by the people he idolizes, whether that be a love interest or his peers.
-The lyrics will sometimes describe how Mangum wants to physically merge with the things he loves, which symbolizes a need for interconnectedness with loved ones.
-Sauerteig cites the track "Two-Headed Boy" as an example of this concept.
-The track describes conjoined twins, although Sauerteig believes the conjoined twins are a metaphor for two people who unsuccessfully merged, and now feel like they are trapped in an interdependent relationship.
+P. J. Sauerteig of PopMatters believes In the Aeroplane Over the Sea's central message is Mangum's longing desire to be loved by the people he idolizes, whether that be a love interest or his peers.
+The lyrics sometimes seem to describe how Mangum wants to physically merge with the things he loves, which symbolizes a need for interconnectedness with loved ones.
+Sauerteig cites the track "Two-Headed Boy" as an example of this concept, and states the lyrics are a metaphor for two people who unsuccessfully merged into one body and, as a result, feel like they are trapped in an interdependent relationship.